melina2200/Research-Internship-NUS/VWW-Application/MbedOS/mbedOS-TFLite/README.md

 **How to generate the binary**

-* Download [mbed studio](https://os.mbed.com/studio/) and the respective [compiler toolchain](https://os.mbed.com/docs/mbed-os/v6.15/build-tools/install-and-set-up.html).
+* Download [mbedOS](https://os.mbed.com/mbed-os/) and the respective [compiler toolchain](https://os.mbed.com/docs/mbed-os/v6.15/build-tools/install-and-set-up.html).
 I used GCC ARM to generate the TFLite binary with the following commands in the terminal.

 The first command is used to set the current folder as the build folder.